- Module Code:

 - Term 1

-- define and formulate a particular research problem;
+- to define and formulate a research problem;

-- ability to assess the methodological foundations of empirical findings
+- to be able to assess the methodological foundations of empirical findings;

-By the end of the course you should understand basic social research methods, and their applicability in different contexts of development research.
-This course is thus expected to equip you with basic capacities to apply research methods to real world problems and to evaluate others’ use of research methods.
+This course is expected to equip you with basic capacities to apply research methods to real world problems and to evaluate others’ use of research methods.

 Teaching takes place through a weekly 1 hour lecture and 1 hour workshop